 Bruce tried and won a $55 million jury verdict for sports and television personality Erin Andrews against the Nashville Marriott relating to video secretly taken of her while she was in a state of undress in her hotel room.
-The case was covered nationally and internationally by all major media outlets and sparked a national conversation about security, safety and privacy for hotel guests.
+The case was covered nationally and internationally by all major media outlets and sparked a national conversation about security, safety, and privacy for hotel guests.
 This verdict led to Bruce being named Consumer Attorney of the Year by the Consumer Attorneys of California.

-He represented television news reporter Adrienne Alpert in her case involving injuries from electrical shock, executive producer Gary Binkow (Finding Neverland) in his case against Ozzy and Sharon Osbourne for breach of contract, and independent producer Leigh Ann Burton in her case against Oscar de la Hoya for wrongfully using her reality television show idea.
+He represented television news reporter Adrienne Alpert in her case involving severe injuries from electrical shock, executive producer Gary Binkow (Finding Neverland) in his case against Ozzy and Sharon Osbourne for breach of contract, and independent producer Leigh Ann Burton in her case against Oscar de la Hoya for wrongfully using her reality television show idea.
 He currently represents companies and individuals harmed in the business arena and in matters involving catastrophic personal injury and death.

-Bruce has been named one of the “Top Ten Southern California Superlawyers” thirteen times.
-He was also named “top point getter” by Superlawyers in 2008.
-He is also named in “Best Lawyers in America” and has been honored as its “Lawyer of the Year” in personal injury for Los Angeles.
+Bruce has been named one of the “Top Ten Southern California Super Lawyers” 14 times.
+He was also named “top point-getter” by Super Lawyers in 2008.
+He is also named in The Best Lawyers in America and has been honored as its “Lawyer of the Year” in personal injury for Los Angeles.

 Bruce served as President of the Consumer Attorneys Association of Los Angeles (1994) and has received its “Trial Lawyer of the Year Award” and its “Ted Horn Memorial Award.”
 The Century City Bar Association named him its “Litigator of the Year.”
 The Consumer Attorneys of California elected Bruce its President (2001) and has presented him with its “Robert E. Cartwright Award,” its “Edward I. Pollock Award,” and its “Marvin E. Lewis Award.”

-California Lawyer Magazine named Bruce “One of California’s Most Respected Plaintiff’s Lawyers” and the Los Angeles Daily Journal has repeatedly named him as one of the “100 Most Influential Attorneys in California.”
+California Lawyer Magazine named Bruce “One of California’s Most Respected Plaintiff’s Lawyers” and the Los Angeles Daily Journal has repeatedly named him as one of the “Top 100 Lawyers in California.”
 He has been named by Lawdragon to its list of “The 500 Leading Lawyers in America,” and its list of “The 500 Leading Litigators in America” on five occasions.
 He has also repeatedly been named one of the Top 30 Plaintiff Attorneys in California by The Los Angeles Daily Journal.
 In 2017, Bruce was named a Plaintiff’s Lawyers Trailblazer by the National Law Journal.

 Bruce was elected a Fellow of the American College of Trial Lawyers, a Fellow of the International Academy of Trial Lawyers, a Fellow of the International Society of Barristers and a Fellow of the Litigation Counsel of America.
 He is a member of the Association of Business Trial Lawyers and has served on its Board of Governors.
 He is a Founding Member of Trial Lawyers for Public Justice, and he co-chaired the Legal Aid Foundation of Los Angeles’ 2002 Annual Law Firm Campaign.